vinay9354/aws_infra/modules/networking/vpc/README.md

 - VPC Flow Logs are optional and controlled by the `enable_flow_logs` variable
 - When using S3 as the Flow Logs destination, ensure your S3 bucket has the proper bucket policy
 - IAM resources for Flow Logs are only created when using CloudWatch Logs destination
+- KMS encryption for CloudWatch Logs uses the AWS-managed key (`alias/aws/logs`) by default - enabled automatically
+- Deletion protection (`skip_destroy`) for CloudWatch Log Groups can be enabled to prevent accidental deletion
 - All resources inherit tags from the `tags` variable, with specific resource tags taking precedence
 - Instance tenancy can be set to "default" or "dedicated" based on your requirements